ladak100/ladak100.github.io/todayi.md

 - Today, I went to the gym with a friend

 Tuesday April 9th, 2024
+- Today, I spoke with a friend on the phone
 - Today, I took my dog for a walk
 - Today, I watched a show with my mom
 - Today, I failed to pump my bike tires